FluxML/Flux.jl/docs/src/models/advanced.md

 Params([])
 ```

 It is also possible to further restrict what fields are seen by writing `@functor Affine (W,)`.
 However, this is not recommended.
-This requires the `struct` to have a corresponding constructor that accepts those parameters.
-And the contentes `gpu`
+This requires the `struct` to have a corresponding constructor that accepts only `W` as an argument, and the ignored fields will not be seen by functions like `gpu` (which is usually undesired).

 ## Freezing Layer Parameters